ManimCommunity/manim-voiceover/README.md

 `manim-voiceover` is a [Manim](https://manim.community) plugin for all things voiceover:

-- Add voiceovers to Manim videos *directly in Python*, without using a video editor.
+- Add voiceovers to Manim videos _directly in Python_ without having to use a video editor.
 - Develop an animation with an auto-generated AI voice without having to re-record and re-sync the audio.
 - Record a voiceover and have it stitched back onto the video instantly.
 (Note that this is not the same as AI voice cloning)